 - Provide text alternatives to charts, such as a data table.

 Charts, diagrams, and hero data draw attention to insights and help people make sense of complex information.
 They provide answers to questions that people can act on.

-- Test with real data.
-For example, test with one or two data points as well as hundreds and test low and high numbers.
+- Test designs with one or two data points as well as hundreds.

 - Answer one question at a time.
 Avoid overloading charts with information to solve multiple problems.